nepi-engine/nepi_setup/NEPI_DOCKER_LITE_SETUP.md

 **NOTE:** NEPI Docker installation will require a minimum of 60 GB of available free hard drive space.
 See the 'Check Available Disk Space' section at the end of these instructions for more information on checking available space.

-For a detailed tutorials and videos on this process see the "NEPI Docker Demo Setup" tutorial under the "NEPI Installation" section at:
+For a detailed tutorials and videos on this process see the "NEPI Docker Lite Setup" tutorial under the "NEPI Installation" section at:
 [NEPI Tutorials](https://www.nepi.com/tutorials)

 ################################################################
-### NEPI Docker DEMO User Setup
+### NEPI Docker LITE User Setup

 This step will setup NEPI Docker required user accounts on your device